Fios-Quest/YouTube-Scripts/src/iriss/015-threads.md

 Atomic data types guarantee atomic changes.

-Atomic changes are guaranteed to appear to be instantaneous to all external observers, meaning that two threads can change the value, but that this change cannot overlap.
+Atomic changes are guaranteed to appear to be instantaneous to all external observers, meaning that two threads can change the value, but that these changes cannot overlap.

 `Arc` is a little slower than Rusts built in basic reference counting type `std::rc::Rc`, but prevents corruption across threads.